Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

 It's possible to specify an expression inside ``@()`` after the type of the return value.
 This expression should be a tuple of arrays of ``[ char8, 2 ]`` elements.
-Each tuple element designates a set of references for corresponding innter reference tag of the return value.
+Each tuple element designates a set of references for corresponding inner reference tag of the return value.

 .. code-block:: u_spr